Bandlimited signal reconstruction from leaky integrate-and-fire encoding using POCS: Discretization of the iterative algorithms

-The discrete-time system \eqref{sys0} is synchronous with the firing instants $(t_n)_{n\in\N}$.
-To obtain the estimate ${\widetilde P_\calC}^p z(t)$ at a targeted iteration number $p$, one simply needs to iterate \eqref{sys0} $p$ times, and perform the discrete-time to continuous-time conversion of \eqref{DtoA} only once at $k=p$.
+for $k\geq0$ starting from $\vc\up{0}=0$.
+Then, \eqref{sys1a} guarantees \eqref{gen-iter3}, which is equivalent to \eqref{u-opiter} based on \eqref{sys1b} with $u\up{0}(t)=0$.
+In practice, if one aims at the $q$th iterate $u\up{q}(t)$, one simply needs to iterate $q$ times the purely discrete-time transformation of \eqref{sys1a} starting from $\vc\up{0}=0$, then perform the discrete-time to continuous-time conversion of \eqref{sys1b} only {\em once} at $k=q$.
+Now, in \eqref{sys1a}, the mapping $SR$ is nothing but the linear operator on $\RR^N$ of matrix coefficients

+One does not escape from having continuous-time inner-products as seen here.
+However, as these values do not depend on the iterates, they are to be calculated only once before the iteration.